List of The Green Green Grass characters

-This is a list of characters for the British sitcom The Green Green Grass that has aired on BBC One since 9 September 2005.
+This is a list of characters for the British sitcom The Green Green Grass that aired on BBC One from 9 September 2005 to 5 March 2009.

 The Green Green Grass centres on the fictional Boyce family and their employees, who live or work on Winterdown Farm in Shropshire.
 The household is led by Boycie and Marlene, as played by John Challis and Sue Holderness.
 They have one child, Tyler, as played by Jack Doolan.
 They employ four members of staff, Elgin, Bryan, Jed and Imelda Cakeworthy, as played by David Ross, Ivan Kaye, Peter Heppelthwaite and Ella Kenion.

 Other regulars in the series include Beth as played by Lisa Diveney, Llewellyn as played by Alan David, Ray as played by Nigel Harrison and Sara as played by Samantha Sutherland.
 Dora as played by June Whitfield and The Driscoll Brothers as played by Roy Marsden and Christopher Ryan have all made three appearances in The Green Green Grass.